WebDataRocks/pivot-angular/README.md

 ## Related docs

-For details on how to integrate WebDataRocks into existing Angular projects, check out the [Integration with Angular](https://www.webdatarocks.com/doc/integration-with-angular/).
+For details on how to integrate WebDataRocks into existing Angular projects, check out the [integration with Angular](https://www.webdatarocks.com/doc/integration-with-angular/).

 ## Support